New York Harbor - Pre World War II

 THE RAILROAD PROBLEM

-The general method of conducting inbound business is as follows: Break-up yards are located back from the waterfront, where trains are received and cars dispatched to the waterfront to be delivered to pier stations or their contents placed into lighters for delivery to steamships or to piers, or the cars may be transferred either by rail or car float to other rail lines and pass through the port district on their way to other destinations.
-The operations are many and various and the delays to goods and to cars and the cost of the operations have been said to be very great.
-But how great these delays and costs are is at the present time unknown.
+The general method of conducting inbound business is as follows: Break-up yards are located back from the waterfront, where trains are received, and cars are dispatched to the waterfront to be delivered to pier stations or their contents placed into lighters for delivery to steamships or to piers, or the cars may be transferred either by rail or car float to other rail lines and pass through the port district on their way to different destinations.

 THE MACHINERY PROBLEM